daeunnpark/File_Memory_Management/README.md

 ## Struct/Function Description

 `void cse320_set(struct addr_in_use* addr_array2, struct files_in_use* files_array2)` <br />
 Resets addr\_in\_use array and files\_in\_use array.
-Must be called before any function call.<br />
+Must be called before any function call.
 &nbsp;
-&nbsp;

 `void *cse320_malloc(size_t size)` <br />
 Takes a size of type size\_t and allocate a block of memory that is size bytes large.
 If the requested memory can be allocated, a pointer of type void\* is returned to the beginning of the memory block.
 &nbsp;

 Besides, the number of memory block is limited to 25.
-If the user tries to allocate beyond the limit, the function prints the message "Not enough memory" and terminates with exit value -1.<br />
+If the user tries to allocate beyond the limit, the function prints the message "Not enough memory" and terminates with exit value -1.
+&nbsp;

 `void cse320_free(void* ptr)` <br />
 Frees the memory space pointed to by ptr, which must have been returned by a previous call to `cse320_malloc()`.